 Holidays in Wallonia

-Wallonia is a lovely region to spend your holiday in Belgium.
-There are many cosy holiday homes, Spa’s, camping grounds for you to stay whilst exploring the area.
+Wallonia is an excellent Belgium holiday destination.
+The area has many cosy holiday homes, Spa’s, camping grounds for you to stay, whilst exploring the beautiful surroundings.

 Towns and villages in Wallonia

 These charming towns and villages are absolutely worth a visit during your holiday in Wallonia.

 Busses and tram lines in Wallonie are operated by TEC.
 It’s advised to buy your tickets in advance, since on-board tickets are much more expensive.
 If you have a MOVIB travel pass, it will come in handy, but alternatively you can buy tickets in pre-sale at the SELF-ticket vending machines you will find at trainstations or across big cities.

 Just like in Brussels and Flanders are Single tickets valid for 60 minutes.
 Within this time period you can change lines unlimited.
 After the 60 minutes you can continue your ride towards your destination.
 If you need to change lines again, you need to buy a new ticket.

 For more information check the Belgium Public Transport Guide: http://www.belgiumtravel.info/en/belgium-public-transport-guide/

 Wallonia is rich of beautiful nature and landscapes.